siobhanlgorman/80s-Mixtape-Quiz/README.md

 ### Skeleton
 how should the imfo be implemented and how will user navigate through information and features priority and positioning

-The site is deisgned around the theme of a mixtape, popular in the eighties.
+The site is designed around the theme of a mixtape, popular in the eighties.
 The navigation icons are therefore designed to reflect the buttons on a cassette player i.e. the play triangle and the square stop buttons.
 These icons are still considered universally understood.

-* Wireframes
+#### Wireframes
 The wireframe design for this application are here:

 [Wireframes](https://github.com/siobhanlgorman/80s-Mixtape-Quiz/tree/master/wireframes)